PipeWire/pipewire/README.md

 in the PipeWire daemon.

 There is a more complicated tool to inspect the state of the server with `pw-cli`.
-This tools can be used interactively or it can execute single commands like this to get the server information:
+This tool can be used interactively or it can execute single commands like this to get the server information:

 ```